3D Printing FAQ

 There’s a huge range of 3d printing materials available, from cost effective prototyping plastics such as PLA, to materials more suited to permanent outdoor use such as ASA.
 You can learn about our 3D printing materials and technologies on our materials page.

 If you are unsure of what material to use, submit an enquiry with your project details and we can advise a suitable material.

 Can you print in colour?

 Yes we can….to a point.
-Whilst full colour printing requires special equipment a two colour print is possible with our machines.
+Whilst full colour printing requires special equipment a multi colour print is possible with our machines.
 If you have a specific requirement please contact us to discuss.

 Full colour printers are generally used for visual representation models rather than functional parts.
 For functional polymer parts, we believe it is better to 3D print them in a strong plastic material and add colour afterwards — either through a dyeing process for block colours or painting for an application-specific finish.